-The Houston region is one of the most important industrial bases in the world and was recently ranked No. 1 among the top U.S. manufacturing cities (Manufacturers’ News Inc., January 2013).
-Houston is also home to the largest medical complex in the world - the Texas Medical Center - and provides clinical health care, research and education at its 54 institutions at TMC.
-The first words spoken from the moon also define Houston’s industry and workforce.
-NASA’s Johnson Space Center is an aerospace hub and transfer site for NASA-developed technology.
-And as the Energy Capital of the Future, Houston is growing its presence in both traditional and renewable
+The Houston region is one of the most important industrial bases in the world and ranks No. 2 in manufacturing GDP in the U.S. Houston is also home to the largest medical complex in the world, the Texas Medical Center, which provides clinical health care, research and education at its 58 institutions.

 Houston is the U.S. energy headquarters and a world center for virtually every segment of the oil and gas industry from exploration and production to marketing and technology.
 While Houston is recognized for its petrochemical industry technology and advancements, non-hydrocarbon-based fuels is a growing sector due in large part to the critical mass of energy talent produced by decades of research and innovation.
 Houston employs nearly 40,000 oil and gas extraction workers, or roughly 30 percent of the nation’s overall direct energy jobs.
 The area is home to more than 700 exploration and production companies and 800 oilfield services firms.
 Energy Data

 Houston has more than 1,760 life sciences and biotechnology companies, cutting-edge hospitals, health facilities and research institutions, 17,400 physicians region-wide, and some of the country’s top research facilities.
 WalletHub named the city the most favorable in the nation for STEM workers.
 Houston is the birthplace of nanotechnology and ranks as one of the top ten metro areas handling significant research and commercialization.
 Life Science Data